kwsimons/Silverton/README.md

 ## Usage

-You will first need to leverage Collateral Damage to gain shell access on the Xbox, then you can issue the commands outlined below.
+You will first need to leverage Collateral Damage & Solstice to gain shell access on the Xbox, then you can issue the commands outlined below.

 Spawn a new command prompt (`cmd.exe`) that allows for unsigned binary execution:
 ```